The engineering major asks “How does it work?”

 At one point you could have both – a bachelor’s degree in any subject signaled that its holder was diligent and intelligent, and thus suitable for white-collar work.

-Unfortunately, at some point in the twentieth century, politicians noticed that university graduates enjoyed a higher status and standard of income – so they figured that if everyone went to university, then everyone could enjoy a higher status and standard of income!
+Unfortunately, at some point in the twentieth century, politicians noticed that university graduates enjoyed a higher status and income level – so they figured that if everyone went to university, then everyone could enjoy a higher status and income level!
 They sponsored a vast expansion in higher education, both in terms of the number of university campuses built, and in the number of people who were able to attend through grants and loans to help cover their tuition bills.

 Universities were happy to play along.
 In fact, it is a major reason why university tuition fees have risen at twice the rate of inflation for the past forty years or so.
 Universities are not charities, they are businesses, and even though they are not-for-profit, they hate leaving money on the table.
-If you get a student loan, the university will make sure that it gets every penny of that loan.
-Someone has to pay for the new football stadium!
+If you get a student loan, the university will make sure that it gets every penny of that loan, plus what it would have charged in the first place.
+Someone has to pay for the president’s new office suite!

 Alas, for the graduates themselves, the law of diminishing returns kicked in.
 Once bachelor’s degrees became both more common and more expensive, it meant that students could not afford to spend their undergraduate years developing a personal life philosophy and still expect that their degree would be worth something on the job market.
 Instead, their degree had to start paying off immediately.
 Thus did technical or professional majors, which prepare graduates for specific fields like business management or information technology, really start to take off.
 Even people who were interested in the liberal arts felt they had to major in something “practical,” out of fear for their livelihood.